gcmorais/dotnet-mycare-web-api/README.md

 "DefaultConnection": "server= localhost\\Example; database= ExampleDB; trusted_connection=true; trustservercertificate=true"
 ```

-I used the connection to the bank via Windows authentication, so use the tag `trusted_connection = true;`
+I used the database connection via Windows authentication, so use the tag `trusted_connection = true;`

 if you need it, use the tags `user id=login;` `password=password;` see if it makes sense in your use case.